Ausdruck^Tanz^Sprachen-Bio-Album Bodenwieser- Mandukić; Sessions: Art^Health

-Modern dance styles have been primarily arising from Germany and the USA as a response to socioeconomic changes and industrialization.
-During the First and Second World War, the rise of fascism, the Great Depression (in the US), modern dance became a medium for resistance and social exchange.
-The concept of dance as a discursive practice, based on „Free movement “has become the new aesthetic convention in both- technical and theoretical part of dance education and practice: as a way to express contemporary social concerns and as a potential agent for change.
+Modern dance styles have been primarily arising in Germany and the USA as a response to socioeconomic changes and industrialization.
+During the First and Second World Wars, the rise of fascism, and the Great Depression (in the US), modern dance became a medium for resistance and social change.

 WienModernDance-Platform connects contemporary practitioners of Modern Dance technics in Vienna with colleagues from European countries and worldwide.

-Historical paths of modern dance are interwoven with contemporary dance training and somatic practices, such as Craniosacral, Yoga, Feldenkreis, Reiki.
+Historical paths of modern dance are interwoven with contemporary dance training and somatic practices, such as Craniosacral, Yoga, Feldenkreis, Reiki, a.o

 The platform has been created in 2017.

-By further cooperation with ACD-Ambassadors for dance arts, Antonio Fini /It and Andrea Raw/Br, new projects have been developed: Árvore da Vida2030 in Rio de Janeiro and Wheels of Arts in Villapiana, Italy for the Fini Dance Festival.
+With further cooperation with ACD-Ambassadors for dance arts, Antonio Fini /It, and Andrea Raw/Br, new projects have been developed: Árvore da Vida2030 in Rio de Janeiro and Wheels of Arts in Villapiana, Italy for the Fini Dance Festival.

-Our workshops and performance lectures are including Talk Sessions on dance arts, health, and political Zeitgeist.
+Our workshops and performance lectures are including movement series, chorographical compositions, writings, Talk Sessions on dance arts, health, and environmental humanities, connecting mythology for creative expressions related to developments, concerns, and visions for futures, in contemporary political Zeitgeist2030.

 ACD-Ambassador Andrea Nagl thematizes in her artworks the effects of climate change on the natural environment, human.body.nature.

-ACD-Ambassador for Dance Arts/Diversity- Alain Michigan is a modern dance teacher in Vienna and a blog writer.
-In his socialö media blogs, Alain thematizes diversity, gender roles, racism, shares his experiences as a dance teacher and performer.
+ACD-Ambassador for Dance Arts/Diversity- Alain Michigan is a Modern Horton dance artist and teacher in Vienna and a blog writer.
+In his social media blogs, Alain thematizes diversity, gender roles, and racism, and shares his experiences from daily life and art practice.

 ACD-Ambassadors for Dance Arts, Partnerships, and Activities for SDGs 4.7, 17.17: